MrCocoaCat/MyDocument/Net/ovs-man/ovs-ofctl.md

        -P format
        --packet-in-format=format
-              ovs-ofctl supports the following ``packet-in'' formats, in order of increasing capability:
+              ovs-ofctl supports the following "packet-in" formats, in order of increasing capability:

               standard
-                     This  uses  the  OFPT_PACKET_IN  message,  the   standard ``packet-in''  message  for  any  given OpenFlow version.
+                     This  uses  the  OFPT_PACKET_IN  message,  the   standard "packet-in"  message  for  any  given OpenFlow version.
                      Every OpenFlow switch that supports a given OpenFlow ver‐ sion supports this format.

               nxt_packet_in
-                     This  uses  the NXT_PACKET_IN message, which adds many of the capabilities of the OpenFlow 1.1 and later  ``packet- in''  messages before those OpenFlow versions were avail‐ able in Open vSwitch.
+                     This  uses  the NXT_PACKET_IN message, which adds many of the capabilities of the OpenFlow 1.1 and later  "packet- in"  messages before those OpenFlow versions were avail‐ able in Open vSwitch.
 Open vSwitch 1.1 and later support this  format.
 Only Open vSwitch 2.6 and later, however, support it for OpenFlow 1.1 and later (but there is  lit‐